texta-tk/texta-tk.github.io/source/terminology.rst

 Query
 ******

-`Elasticsearch's query <https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl.html>`_ is basically a little json command that retrieves objects with given attributes from Elasticsearch.
+`Elasticsearch's query <https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl.html>`_ is a little JSON command that retrieves objects with given attributes from Elasticsearch.
 It can be thought of as subset of the dataset the query is performed on.
 Queries can be used in various Toolkit's tools and it can be saved under the :ref:`Searcher <search_concept>` as saved search for using it later or in other tools.

 .. _regex_tagger_concept:

 Regex Tagger
 *************

 Regex Tagger is a tool for tagging texts based on pattern matches.
-The user can define patterns (words/phrases/regexes) to search from the text and fine tune a variation of parameters to extract specific information and tag the text based on the information retrieved.
-Read more about its usage :ref:`here <regex_tagger>`.
+The user can define patterns (words/phrases/regexes) to search from the text and fine-tune a variety of parameters to extract specific information and tag the text based on the information retrieved.
+Read more about its usage :ref:`here<regex_tagger>`.

 .. _regex_tagger_group_concept:

 Regex Tagger Group
 ************************

 Regex Tagger Group allows combining different Regex Taggers.
-Read more about its usage :ref:`here <regex_tagger_group>`.
+Read more about its usage :ref:`here<regex_tagger_group>`.

 .. _reindexer_concept: